myexperiments-blog/myexperiments-blog.github.io/_posts/2019-04-02-brute-force-encrypted-file.md

 For executing the brute force I had to install [bruteforce-salted-openssl](https://github.com/glv2/bruteforce-salted-openssl).

 When you use the tool, keep in mind to set the message digest to `sha256`, which is the default message digest of Openssl ([source](https://www.openssl.org/docs/man1.1.1/man1/dgst.html)).
+Also, you must know that bruteforce-salted-openssl will not keep the password if more than 10% of the decrypted data is not printable.
+It will move to the next password of the list, so this tool is unable to brute force: images (png, jpg...), videos(avi, mp4...), or other kinds of non printable files, which are apt to be encrypted by openssl.

 I used this bruteforce-salted-openssl command: `bruteforce-salted-openssl -t 15 -f rockyou.txt -c aes-256-cbc -d sha256 encrypted.enc` to brute force the file.